 By taking these steps and remaining vigilant, you can reduce the chances of falling prey to these fraudulent HMRC legal claim calls and help safeguard others in your community.

 To protect yourself from these scams, it's essential to be aware of HMRC's official communication methods and to question any suspicious calls.
 HMRC will never request personal information, demand immediate payments, or threaten legal action over the phone.

-If you receive a call purporting to be from HMRC that you believe to be fraudulent, it's important to report it to the appropriate authorities to help prevent others from falling victim to these scams.
+If you receive a call that you believe to be fraudulent, it's important to report it to the appropriate authorities to help prevent others from falling victim to these scams.